-- If you don't allow the app to track while the app is in the background, it will stop tracking once you open another app such as Google Maps or if your screen turns off.
+- If you don't allow the app to track while the app is in the background, it will stop tracking once you open another app such as Google Maps, or if your screen turns off.

-- Note, Stride only tracks your location when you turn the tracker on.
+- Note, that Stride only tracks your location when you turn the tracker on.
 We aren't capable of tracking your location with the mileage tracker off, nor are we allowed to.